Last updated:

 Reduces inflammatory markers like IL-6, CRP, and nitric oxide

-Explore verified Cinnamon Fungus supplements and products from trusted vendors
+Explore Cinnamon Fungus products from independent vendors

-Species: Fomitopsis pinicola
+Species: Fomitopsis Pinicola

 Key Differences: Grows on variety of trees, lacks cinnamon color